[Infographic] How Much Does it Cost to Make an App?

 Testing an App

 Buggy apps are crappy apps.
 And users won’t be afraid to tell you so.
 They will leave negative reviews in the App Store, or even go as far as app-bashing on blogs or via social media.
-To avoid this path of self-destruction (and to spare yourself from watching your app dreams come to a screeching halt before it even begins to come true), you must test your app.
+To avoid this path of self-destruction (and to spare yourself from watching your app dreams come to a screeching halt before it even begins to come true), you must test and mockup your app.
 Then test it again.
 And again.

 Launching the app: